theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 	Click :yunio-edit: to edit the {{ component }} settings of the service. <br>

-#### How to Create a Simple Service for Beginners
+#### A Simple Service for Beginners

-Follow the steps below to create a simple service that extracts customer master data from SAP:
+Follow the steps below to extract customer master data from SAP:

 1. [Create a service](#create-a-service) that uses the {{ component }} {{ table }}.
 2. In the **Search SAP tables and views** menu, enter the name of the SAP standard table KNA1.
 Use wildcards ( * ) if needed.